Close Button

 Where do you get the copies of music releases that you use for your audio comparisons?

-HERE.
-In a very small number of instances, I have had to use other means to obtain source material, generally borrowing copies from friends, or - in one or two really exceptional cases such as for
+In nearly all cases, they come from physical media in my personal collection.
+A list of items in my music collection can be downloaded HERE.
+In a very small number of instances, I have had to use other means to obtain source material, generally borrowing copies from friends, or - in one or two really exceptional cases such as for this comparison - through more creative/unconventional means.

 What did you use to record people for the Open Mic Project and Lost Art Open Mic?